Overview of Louisiana Medicaid Community Choices Waiver

 When persons have assets over the limits, Irrevocable Funeral Trusts (IFTs) are an option.
 IFTs are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
 Persons can also “spend down” assets on home improvements (i.e., updating plumbing, replacing a water heater), home modifications (i.e., adding a first floor bedroom, addition of grab bars), and replacing an older car with a newer one.
 There are many other options when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
-Professional Medicaid Planners are educated in the planning strategies available in the state of LA to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
+Professional Medicaid Planners are educated in the planning strategies available in Louisiana to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
 While there are a variety of planning strategies, some, such as Medicaid Asset Protection Trusts, do violate Medicaid’s 60-month Look-Back Rule.
 Therefore, they should be implemented well in advance of the need for long-term care.
 However, there are some workarounds, such as Modern Half-a-Loaf, and Medicaid Planners are aware of them.
 For all of these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
 Find a Medicaid Planner.

 How to Apply for Louisiana Medicaid Community Choices Waiver